Myopia Symptoms and Treatment

 For many years myopia could only be treated with glasses and/or contact lenses.
-Today this common condition can be effectively corrected through laser eye surgery, as well.
-At Dr. Lippman’s state of the art facility, nearsighted patients can choose between LASIK and PRK laser refractive treatments.
+Today this common condition can be effectively corrected through laser eye surgery.
+At Dr. Lippman’s state-of-the-art facility, nearsighted patients can choose between LASIK and PRK refractive laser treatments.
 The latter procedure is often selected by patients with large pupils and/or thin corneas — two factors that might disqualify them from undergoing LASIK.

 While PRK is appropriate for a wider range of patients, it is not for everyone.
-For those patients who are not candidates for any type of laser refractive surgery but desire to achieve freedom from prescription correction, Dr. Lippman offers advanced clear lens exchange (CLE) treatment.
+For those patients who are not candidates for any type of refractive laser surgery but desire freedom from prescription correction, Dr. Lippman offers advanced clear lens exchange (CLE) treatment.
 During this procedure, he replaces patients’ natural lenses with artificial lens implants (IOLs).
-Dr. Lippman is one of the most experienced, New Rochelle, and White Plains Crystalens and multifocal IOL specialists.
-He has helped numerous nearsighted patients achieve clear vision by providing them with these convenient, lens implants.
-In addition to offering IOLs as part of clear lens exchange surgery, Dr. Lippman also uses these premium implants when performing cataract surgery in Westchester County.
+He has helped numerous nearsighted patients achieve clear vision by providing them with these convenient lens implants in Westchester County.

 Schedule a Visit